Richard Barone: Career

 Also that year, Barone joined 1960s folk-rock icon Donovan for a series of the latter's Beat Café concert events, including nine performances at New York's Joe's Pub, singing and reading excerpts from Allen Ginsberg's Howl.
 These appearances were the first of many collaborations with Donovan.

 Barone increasingly turned his attention to producing, including a duet between Liza Minnelli and pianist/vocalist Johnny Rodgers; a children's album for Jolie Jones (daughter of Quincy Jones); Fred Schneider's solo album Just Fred; and others.
 He also collaborated with Schneider on songs for British pop star Sophie Ellis-Bextor.
 Other projects during this time included executive-producing The Nomi Song DVD (Palm Pictures, 2005), which includes his remix of operatic New Wave countertenor Klaus Nomi's "Total Eclipse."

-Barone's songs and collaborations, including several written with singer-songwriter Jill Sobule, were heard on the TV shows The West Wing, Dawson's Creek, Felicity, and South of Nowhere; as well as in The Nomi Song film.
+Barone's songs and collaborations, including several written with Jill Sobule, were heard on the TV shows The West Wing, Dawson's Creek, Felicity, and South of Nowhere; as well as in The Nomi Song film.

 In 2006, the original three Bongos reunited in the studio with Moby to create a re-make and music video of "The Bulrushes," an early Bongos single, for the re-issue of the group's debut album, released by Cooking Vinyl Records in June 2007.
 Several Bongos reunion concerts were held, culminating with an outdoor performance at the Hoboken Arts and Music Festival, during which the band was honored with a Mayoral Proclamation and the keys to the city.

 In September 2007, Barone's memoir, Frontman: Surviving the Rock Star Myth, with cover and interior photos of the author by Mick Rock, was published by Backbeat/Hal Leonard Books.
 In late 2007, he began staging a series of musical readings of Frontman with excerpts of the book read by television actress Joyce DeWitt and radio DJ Vin Scelsa, among others.
 On his birthday, October 1, 2008, he brought Frontman: A Musical Reading to the stage at New York's Carnegie Hall as a benefit for public radio station WFUV, with "Special Guests and Legendary Friends" including Moby, DeWitt, Lou Reed, Garth Hudson, Marshall Crenshaw, Terre and Suzzy Roche, Randy Brecker, Carlos Alomar, and others.

 In July 2009, Barone entered the recording studio to complete work on the album he began at age 16 for performer Tiny Tim.
 In addition to production, Barone also arranged multiple songs and played bass and sang backing vocals on the title track.
 The album, I've Never Seen a Straight Banana - Rare Moments: Volume 1, was released in October 2009 on Collector's Choice Records.